PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ```

 ### File Names
 Probably one of the most frustrating parts of bioinformatics is the lack of consistency with how files are labeled.
-Files often have obscure names that is only relevant to the researcher, or have names that are **very** similar to each other.
+Files often have obscure names that is only relevant to the researcher, or have names that are **very** similar to one another.
 But nonetheless we will continue!

 Let's go into the `raw_fastq`, then type `ls Mov10_oe_`, followed by pressing the `tab` key once: